osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

 1. Install OSIsoft Cloud Services Power BI Connector by either the setup wizard or silent installation.

-    1. Setup wizard
+    - Setup wizard
-        1. Double click the `OCSPowerBIConnector.exe` file and select **Next**.
+        - Double click the `OCSPowerBIConnector.exe` file and select **Next**.<br>
-        1. Optional: To install the connector to an on-premises data gateway, select `On-premises data gateway installation` and enter the directory where you want to install the connector.<br>
+        - Optional: To install the connector to an on-premises data gateway, select `On-premises data gateway installation` and enter the directory where you want to install the connector.<br>

             **Note:** OSIsoft Cloud Services Power BI Connector supports silent installation for on-premises data gateway installations.

-    1. Silent installation
+    - Silent installation
-        1. Open a command prompt window and type following command.<br>
+        - Open a command prompt window and type following command.<br>
         `.\OCSDataConnectorInstaller.exe -Y INSTALLDIR="<install path>" /quiet`<!-- End WI 217906 and 237964-->

 ## Retrieve data with OSIsoft Cloud Services Power BI Connector